disneyquesting/samoblog/src/pages/index.md

 templateKey: index-page
 title: Life and Everything About It
 image: /img/samo.jpg
-heading: Interesting
+heading: Interesting Blog of Sam
 subheading: A Blog About Everything
 mainpitch:
-  title: Why Kaldi
+  title: Who is Sam?
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+   Content can go in here if wanted...
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that